Prerak8880/Student_Management_Program/README.md

 # Student_Management_Program
-Its Just a beginning there,s a lot more to come.
+Its Just a beginning there,s a lot more to come .